sophistifunk/fetch-plugins/README.md

     nvm use 5 # Switch nodes if req'd npm install # fetch dependencies
-    node get-metadata.js # Download details and install stats from jenkins-ci.org node sort-metadata.js # Combines the info and spits our a sorted JSON and minimal CSV
+    node get-metadata.js # Download details and install stats from jenkins-ci.org node sort-metadata.js # Combines the info and spits out a sorted JSON and minimal CSV

+## TODO

+- [ ] Add a script to download the top *n* plugins by installed base
+- [ ] Add a script to explode the downloaded jars, look for .jelly files and write out a JSON and/or HTML index
+- [ ] World Peace